ahmed-amr1/Terminally/README.md

 4) Type `windres ver.rc -O coff -o VER.res` to compile the version file.

-5) Type `g++ -o Terminally Terminally.cpp ICON.res VER.res` to compile the program with the version and the icon files.
+5) Type `g++ -o Terminally Terminally.cpp ICON.res VER.res -lWinmm` to compile the program with the version and the icon files.

 **To customize the icon do the following:**